sankalptipnis/dotfiles/instructions/automate.md

 In particular, need a way to sync settings (and more) for the following apps:
 1. Alfred
 2. Raycast
+3. LaunchBar
+4. Adguard
+5. LittleSnitch
-3. iTerm
+6. iTerm
-4. Sublime Text
+7. Sublime Text
-5. Sublime Merge
+8. Sublime Merge
-6. BetterTouchTool
+9. BetterTouchTool
-7. SteerMouse
+10. SteerMouse
-8. Bartender
+11. Bartender
-9. Google Drive
+12. Google Drive
-10. Dato
-11. Fantastical
+13. Fantastical
+14. Google Drive
+15. Karabiner Elements
+16. Loqseq
+17. Mimestream
+18. MovistPro
+19. Obsidian

+## Setup Script
+1. Make targets idempotent: Create a file at the end of a step to indicate its completion?
+2. Figure out a way to deal with files with passwords in them: look into [git-secret](https://git-secret.io/) & [BlackBox](https://github.com/StackExchange/blackbox)
+3. Use a different setup manager: look into Ansible, Nix, and options listed in this [table](https://www.chezmoi.io/comparison-table/)